 6.4.1.2 Bacterial Quality Concerns

 The bacterial quality of Humboldt Bay is of particular concern due to the location of several of California's most important commercial oyster "farms" in the northern lobe of the estuary known as Arcata Bay.
 The shellfish harvest areas are classified by the California Department of Health Services according to several criteria, including their proximity to pollutant sources and the Department's knowledge that such areas are (or are not) of suitable sanitary quality.
-The Department is assisted in its classification process by close coordination with the Regional Water Board, sewage management agencies, and the shellfish growers.
+The Department is assisted in its classification process by close coordination with the North Coast Water Board, sewage management agencies, and the shellfish growers.

 In Arcata Bay, shellfish harvest is permitted only in "Conditionally Approved" areas where water bacteriological quality meets the prescribed numerical standards described in Section 3 of this Plan, except during certain predictable periods.
 In this estuary, the exception occurs any time that a storm produces rainfall in excess of one-half inch within 24 hours.
 A harvest closure begins with each such storm and lasts for several days, depending on the storm pattern and intensity and the documented time required for "clearance" after the storm.
 This restriction recognizes that the bacterial quality of runoff into the Bay from all tributary watersheds causes the Bay waters to exceed the harvest-allowance standard.

-In a federally-funded (Clean Water Act Section 208) study of the Bay in 1981-82, the Regional Water Board assessed the relative contributions of bacteria-laden runoff from different representative land-use areas including agricultural (pasture), rural residential, and urban areas.
+In a federally-funded (Clean Water Act Section 208) study of the Bay in 1981-82, the North Coast Water Board assessed the relative contributions of bacteria-laden runoff from different representative land-use areas including agricultural (pasture), rural residential, and urban areas.
 All were shown to produce significant bacterial concentrations in stormwater runoff.
 The major contribution was from pasture and rangelands.
 The assessment estimated that, should this land use source be managed to preclude high-level bacterial discharges, there might be fewer days of shellfish harvest closure after each storm.
 The Department of Health Services, in its Humboldt Bay Management Plan, recognizes that such management has not been implemented.

 6.4.1.3 Other Water Quality Concerns